 - (7) AMP Control.
-A one turn control which varies the output pulse amplitude from 0 to 200 V. - (8) EXT-INT-MAN Control.
+A one turn control which varies the output pulse amplitude from 0 to 400 V. - (8) EXT-INT-MAN Control.
 With this toggle switch in the INT position, the PRF of the AVR unit is controlled via an internal clock which in turn is controlled by the PRF control.
 With the toggle switch in the EXT position, the AVR unit requires a 50 ns (or wider) TTL level pulse applied at the TRIG input in order to trigger the output stages.
 In addition, in this mode, the scope time base must be triggered by the external trigger source.
 With the MODE A-B switch in the A position the output pulse width is controlled by the PW controls.
-With the MODE A-B switch in the B position, the output pulse width equals the input trigger pulse width.
-For single pulse operation, set the INT-EXT-MAN switch in the MAN position. - (9) SINGLE PULSE.
-For single pulse manual operation, set the front panel INT-EXT-MAN switch in the MAN position and push the SINGLE PULSE button.
+With the MODE A-B switch in the B position, the output pulse width equals the input trigger pulse For single pulse operation, set the INT-EXT-MAN width. switch in the MAN position. - (9) SINGLE PULSE.
+For single pulse manual operation, set the front panel INT-EXT-MAN switch in the MAN position and push the SINGLE PULSE button. - (10) MODE A-B. For output pulse width control via the PW controls, the MODE switch should be in the A position.
+When triggering via an externally applied TTL level trigger pulse, the output pulse width equals the input trigger pulse width if the MODE switch is in the B position.

-- (10) OVERLOAD.
-An automatic overload protective circuit controls the front panel overload light.
+- OVERLOAD.
+An automatic overload protective circuit (11) controls the front panel overload light.
 If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a very low impedance), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON.
 The light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn ON (i.e. light OFF) for about 1 second.
 If the overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds.
 If the overload condition has been removed, the instrument will turn on and resume normal operation.
 Overload conditions may be removed by: - 1) Reducing PRF (i.e. switch to a lower range) - 2) Reducing pulse width (i.e. switch to a lower range) - 3) Removing output load short circuit (if any) - 4) Reducing the output amplitude (i.e. switch to a lower range)